Cards are the smallest units of data in a project. They are flexible enough to adapt to your needs.

 Change roles permissions

-key icon lets you change permissions of the project roles for this specific attribute.
+key icon lets you change permissions of the project roles for this specific field.

 You can find more info in our guide to roles and permissions.